ART GALLERY 2023 –

-All artists submitted work under the brief ‘Air Pollution: What Does it Look Like?’
+All artists submitted work under the brief ‘The micro costs of cloth’

 We are delighted to share with you our programme for the year.